-You can glue just about anything to the pot…like sea glass, rhinestones, or pennies to make a precious keepsake.
+You can glue just about anything to the pot or can of any size…like sea glass, rhinestones, or pennies to make a precious keepsake.

 A customized flower pot on it’s own is nice but if you want something special to put in it, we have some easy DIY ideas that Mom can enjoy forever.

 This year we’re propagating succulents for our mother using leaves from our own plants.
 It’s so easy to do:

 - Just gently pluck a leaf by wiggling it from side to side.

 - Place it on a sunny window sill or on top of shallow soil to let it dry out.

 - After 4 days start spraying it with water daily or atleast every other day.

 You can also cut the head off of one of your succulents (leave a little stem at the bottom) and place it in soil to grow roots.

 We specifically love succulents because they’re very easy to grow and care for and they can live indefinitely but kids would also enjoy growing any type of plants even from the seeds of the fruit they eat.